 Affirmed.

-MUNSON, C.J., and ROE, J., concur.
+Munson, C.J., and Roe, J., concur.

-[1] The record shows that a certificate and articles of dissolution of the J. Herbert Bate Co. were filed with the State of Oregon Corporation Department on June 25, 1964.
+The record shows that a certificate and articles of dissolution of the J. Herbert Bate Co. were filed with the State of Oregon Corporation Department on June 25, 1964.
 On the same date, a "Distribution, Deed, Bill of Sale and Assignment" was executed purporting to distribute all of its assets to its sole stockholder, Boise Cascade.
 On July 21, 1967, this document was recorded in Asotin County.
-Because it did not contain a legal description, it did not appear in the tract index.
+Because if did not contain a legal description, it did not appear in the tract index.
 However, it did appear in the grantor-grantee index.
 Malchows claimed Boise Cascade's title was defective because the deed failed to meet the statutory requirements.